simonnepinto/scholars-stop/README.md

-# Scholars Stop : An Online Book Rental System
+# Scholars Stop : An Online Book Rental System :books:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-##Overview :memo:
+## Overview :memo:

 In today’s digital world, with newer technologies being developed at a rapid pace, the book reading culture has begun to diminish.
-Despite the steady improvement in literacy rate in the nation, the growing lack of interest among the younger generation in reading books reflects some structural flaws in our education system.
+Despite the steady improvement in literacy rate in the nation, the growing lack of interest among the younger generation in reading books reflects some structural flaws in our education system. :closed_book: :pencil2:

 Our website strives to bridge the gap between those willing to sell and those wanting to buy.
 This is a website-based project that focuses on acquisition, distribution, and management of books.
 This webapp has an easy-to-understand user interface offering services for students.
-The registered users can avail the facilities and functionalities offered by the webapp.
+The registered users can avail the facilities and functionalities offered by the webapp. :technologist: